-75.1 Except as otherwise stated, this Agreement shall take effect July 1, 2010 following ratification by both Parties, and shall expire on June 30, 2012.
-Once notice to commence bargaining is served as per Article 46, this Agreement shall continue in effect until a new Agreement is concluded.
+75.1 Except as otherwise stated, this Agreement shall take effect July 1, 2014 following ratification by both Parties, and shall expire on June 30, 2019.
+Once notice to commence bargaining is given as per Sections 46 and 47 of the Labour Relations Code, this Agreement shall continue in effect until a new Agreement is concluded.